-i'm dedicated to protecting this earth that gives me all my inspiration, all my joy in sharing it with others, and all the cultures and communities that make our lives rich. i hold an m.s. in sociology and b.s. in women's studies and sociology. after graduate school in the midwest, i longed for a more embodied life doing what i loved: spending time in nature. i traveled the country leading youth volunteers on conservation work projects in national parks and forests. currently my work involves getting people outside in new england with nature groupie. i also volunteer as a board member for my local land trust that works to protect forests, farms, water and greenways in an often overlooked, but incredibly wild and scenic part of new hampshire.
+i'm dedicated to protecting this earth because for me it is a source of inspiration, happiness, and gratitude. it happens when i'm on my own, sharing outdoor experiences with others, or learning from cultures and communities with different relationships to nature than my own. my educational background is in women's studies and sociology. after graduate school, i longed for a more embodied life doing what i loved: spending time in nature. i traveled the country leading youth volunteers on conservation work projects in national parks and forests. i volunteered for conservation groups, worked on education programming for new hampshire's conservation commissions, and developed outreach to help people find ways to do hands-on environmental stewardship in new england. currently, i'm the digital outreach manager for new hampshire's oldest and largest land trust and i serve on the board of directors for my local land trust that works to protect forests, farms, water and greenways in an often overlooked, but incredibly wild and scenic part of the state.

 want to work with me? i'm based out of southeast new hampshire, the lakes region, and seacoast and am available for hire for portraits (of people or pets in a nature-based setting), events (modest weddings or gatherings) and natural landscapes. please contact me for rates as they will be dependent on what you want. i'm willing to work with nonprofit organizations, individuals with financial constraints, or exchange services.

 examples of my work are throughout this website & my photography has been published digitally and in print: